10 Year Term Life Insurance

 Yes, most insurers allow policyholders to renew their term insurance policies at the end of the term.
 Remember that premiums may increase, so selecting a suitable term while buying the insurance is much more economical than extending it later.

 No, the suitability of a 10-Year Term Insurance policy depends on several factors such as financial commitments, life stage, age, and health.
-Please assess your needs to see if it is suitable to you.
+Please assess your needs to see if it is suitable for you.

 Yes, some insurers offer the option of converting term insurance to a Whole Life plan without undergoing additional medical underwriting.
 This feature can benefit individuals who want to extend their coverage beyond the initial term and accumulate cash value.